Thomas Beckett, Secretary

 Director, Association for Black Economic Power

 2018 Bush Fellow, Me’Lea Connelly is an activist, artist, founder of economic resistance organization, Blexit and Director of Association for Black Economic Power.
 An inaugural fellow of Nexus Community Partners’ Northstar Black Cooperative Fellowship and Cooperative Development TA Cohort, Me’Lea is leading the effort to establish the only Black-led credit union in the state of Minnesota set to be based on the Northside of Minneapolis, MN.
+Me’Lea serves on the Marketing and Outreach Committee.

 Dana Curtis, Treasurer